MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/work-item-template.md

----
+﻿---
-title: Add and use work item templates to update user stories, tasks, issues, and other work items
+title: Add & use work item templates to update stories, issues, and more
 titleSuffix: Azure Boards
 description: Add and manage work item templates to pre-populate fields in work item forms in Azure DevOps, Team Foundation Server, and Visual Studio ms.technology: devops-agile